AlexanderTCSE/DTC206Final/README.md

 - Cookies and tracking explained
 - Social media privacy tips

-### 4. Frequently Asked Questions (FAQ)
-- Common questions from new netizens
-- Troubleshooting tips
-- Where to find more help

 ### 5. Additional Resources
 - Links to trusted guides and tutorials
-- Contact/support information

 ---